The Child’s Best Interests

 If your case is complex and tensions run high, the court may appoint a guardian ad litem.
 A guardian ad litem is a volunteer who functions as the child’s “next friend” and investigates the child’s best interests on the court’s behalf.
 If warranted, the court may appoint a lawyer for your child.
 But that lawyer and the guardian ad litem cannot be the same person.

-The guardian ad litem’s investigation may include inquiries into your and your child’s backgrounds.
-This can include acquiring medical and school records, among other things.
+The guardian ad litem’s investigation may include inquiries into your and your child’s background.
+Such an investigation can involve acquiring medical and school records, among other things.
 The guardian ad litem may also interview your child and petition the court to order psychological evaluations of the parents or child.

 Why You Need a Joint Custody Lawyer